Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens

 \subsection{Sensitivity Studies}

-In Appendix~\ref{sec:SensitivityExperiments} we analyse the sensitivity of \emph{AdamQLR} on Fashion-MNIST by repeating the experiments of Section~\ref{sec:ExperimentsFashionMNIST} with a range of batch sizes, learning rate clipping thresholds, initial damping values and damping adjustment factors, and by replacing the approximately-optimal learning rate $\alpha$ from \eqref{eq:LearningRateUpdate} with the rescaled $k \alpha$, for various $k \in [0.5, 2.0]$.
-Figure~\ref{fig:SensitivitySummary} summarises our results under our standard bootstrapping methodology for each intervention.
+In Appendix~\ref{sec:SensitivityExperiments} we analyse the sensitivity of \emph{AdamQLR} on Fashion-MNIST by repeating the experiments of Section~\ref{sec:ExperimentsFashionMNIST} with a range of batch sizes, initial damping values and damping adjustment factors, and by replacing the approximately-optimal learning rate $\alpha$ from \eqref{eq:LearningRateUpdate} with the rescaled $k \alpha$, for various $k \in [0.5, 2.0]$.
+Figure~\ref{fig:SensitivitySummary} summarises our bootstrapped results for each intervention.

-Our results inspire further confidence in AdamQLR.
+Our results inspire further confidence in AdamQLR as a correctly-configured adaptive method.
 Generalisation performance is optimised by choosing $k \approx 1$: constant rescaling of our proposed learning rates does not reduce test error, suggesting we adapt well to the local space and select performant update magnitudes for each direction $\vec{d}_t$ proposed by Adam.
 By contrast, AdamQLR is insensitive to the choice of initial damping $\lambda_0$ on this dataset, so while our ablation studies in Section~\ref{sec:DampingAblationExperiments} indicate damping is an important stabilising feature of our method, it appears the adaptive strategy of \eqref{eq:DampingUpdate} selects an appropriate damping magnitude regardless of its starting point.
-While learning rate clipping is not of prime importance in the Fashion-MNIST setting, we verify the expected effect of changing the threshold $\alpha_\text{max}$.
 Finally, larger batch sizes increase generalisation performance.
 Since we depend implicitly on highly-parameterised curvature matrices, larger batch sizes would be expected to give a more performant average, but this also substantially decreases training time, owing to efficient GPU computation.
 All these results justify our \emph{AdamQLR (Untuned)} hyperparameter choices.